100 things to do on the Sunshine Coast

 32. Buckle your seat belts for an adrenaline-pumping ride with Mooloolaba Jet Boat.

 33. Hire a BBQ pontoon from Swan Boat Hire in Maroochydore and enjoy some shrimp on the barbie (okay maybe just some steaks and sausages) as you cruise down the Maroochy River.

 34. Tee-off at Pelican Waters Golf Club, followed by drinks at the restaurant’s deck bar.

-35. Go horse riding along the beach at Noosa North Shore with Equathon Horse Riding.
+35. Go horse riding along the beach with Rainbow Beach Horse Rides.

 37. Travel back to medieval times at the Sunshine Castle Bli Bli.
 The daily treasure hunts are a treat for the kids!

 38. Take your time browsing through the boutique shops along Hastings Street in Noosa Heads, stopping for a coffee with a beachfront view at one of the many cafes.